Skinnyboss100/Data-analysis-Portfolio/Video-game-analysis/readme.md

 - North America accounts for the largest share of global video game sales.
 - Publisher dominance shifts over time, reflecting from changes in console generations and market dynamics.
 - Wii sports was the leading game of the 21st century with over 82million copies sold globally
-- Followed closely by Super Mario Bros selling 40 million copies globally
+- Followed closely by Super Mario Bros selling 40 million copies globally.
--